 - You’re willing to cook your own food for at least 1 month

-- You’re willing to let go of any food if it comes back reactive (but only for 3-6 months)
+- You’re willing to let go of any food, even your favorite ones, if it comes back reactive (but only for 3-6 months)

 - You’re willing to try new foods

 - You’re willing to give up alcohol for at least 1 month

 - You’re willing to combine food sensitivities program with overall gut healing protocol that involves specialized dietary supplements (recommended for best results)